 Yeah.
 That was the reaction I had too.

-Click the images below to view more kid-friendly Halloween nature crafts!
+Click the images below to view more creative pine cone crafts for kids!